jondkinney/UAD-Hide-And-Seek-Script/readme.md

   * Remember - nothing magic is going on here.
 We're just automating the movement of some plugins from their main folder to a folder where the DAW or UAD Console doesn't know how to load them.

-#### Reading your authorizations from the UADSystemProfile.txt file
+#### Reading your authorizations from the exported Detailed System Profile
 The script will try to read the `UADSystemProfile.txt` file from your desktop.
 If it is unable to do so, it'll prompt you to create that file.
+See the first section of this Readme for tips on how to export that file to your desktop.

 #### The 'Move All' test
 If the `UADSystemProfile.txt` file can be read successfully, then the script asks if you want to try to test moving all of your plugins to the 'Unused' folder.
 I highly recommend opening up the directories in finder, and then trying this test.
 The script will attempt to go through the entire `UADSystemProfile.txt` file parsing the name out of each plugin and moving ALL of them to the 'Unused' folder.